 Back in 2011, we took AFFTA to the woodshed for giving one of their Jim Range Legislator of the Year Awards to Wyoming Senator Mike Enzi.
 Enzi’s atrocious record on the environment should have disqualified him from winning a conservation award from a trade association whose members rely on healthy fish and habitat.

-Now in another striking example of environmental tone-deafness, the Center for Coastal Conversation has given their “Conservationist of the Year Award” to US Rep. Rob Bishop of Utah.
+Now in another striking example of environmental tone-deafness, the Center for Sportfishing Policy has given their “Conservationist of the Year Award” to US Rep. Rob Bishop of Utah.
 Mr. Bishop was given the award for “championing policies promoting healthy fish and wildlife populations and access to America’s public lands and waters.”

 Sounds great, until you look at Bishop’s environmental record.